 Austin K-9 Xpress is a club run solely by volunteers, and often no one is available to immediately return a phone call or email or provide class information.
 Your patience is appreciated.
 Our club members pool our time and support to provide a field, equipment and classes so our dogs can learn the skills to compete, or just have fun.

-If you have more questions or need more information, please email email@example.com.
+If you have more questions or need more information about our club, please check out our FAQ page or email email@example.com.

 To promote and further canine training and handler education and fellowship, including, but not limited to, agility training for dogs and handlers.

 1. Promote dog training through positive reinforcement (rewards)